 Take the Hassle Out of Payroll Tax Management with Third-Party Expertise

 At Payroll Tax Management, we take the hassle out of payroll tax management, providing payroll tax expertise and compliance with over 11,000 tax agencies across the country.
 Our clients rely on us for reliable and secure SOC 1-audited payroll tax processing and solutions to their most complicated payroll tax challenges.
 We offer the peace of mind that comes from unmatched customer service, competitive pricing, a multi-million dollar crime bond and scalable technology.
 Our tax systems offer clients ease of use and logical solutions to the sometimes thorny issues surrounding payroll tax processing.
-Our clients also have access to a broad array of other services through our sister companies: Cachet Financial Services and Time Rack.
+Our clients also have access to a broad array of other services through our sister company, Time Rack.